RaafeK/Pandas-Python/README.md

 The weights I used are :[Pre trained weights can be found here] (http://guanghan.info/download/yolo_2class_box11_3000.weights).

 Add these weights to the Darknet-2-class folder.

-To use opencv , go to the Makefile and chnage OPENCV=1 from OPENCV=0.
+*If you want to use opencv , go to the Makefile and chnage OPENCV=1 from OPENCV=0.
+Navigate to the darknet folder in your terminal and  type " make clean" and then " make ".*

 # To start trainig